 Then the real labor had to begin without delay.
 First, there was the felling and limbing of trees that could be used for the walls of the structure.
 The useable logs had to be cut to length and stacked into "decks" handy to the site's boundaries.
 Trees that were too small or too large for building had to be bucked up and split into firewood, then stacked in orderly ranks and somehow sheltered from the daily and nightly showers until they were dry enough to burn.
 Finally, all of the litter from those initial steps, plus the non-woody undergrowth such as the superabundant ferns, had to be cut and carried away from the structure's eventual site before construction could begin.

 The scene above was photographed from near the top of the rise where the original garrison is believed to have stood.
 It shows what is at least the third general forest regrowth after successive clearings for farming and commercial operations such as logging and brick making, which were established there and successively declined during the generations since Lewis and Clark wintered there.
-Those disturbances, combined with the processes of natural decay and rejuvenation that are accelerated by the perennially moist and moderate-temperatured coastal climate, left little or no material evidence of the original structure's existence.
+Those disturbances, combined with the processes of natural decay and rejuvenation that are accelerated by the perennially moist and temperate coastal climate, left little or no material evidence of the original structure's existence.
 Furthermore, the anecdotal evidence gathered from personal recollections, often secondhand at best, and sometimes conflicting, have been of limited help in answering the question.
 All of this has made precise archaeological identification of the original fort's location highly unlikely.
-Nevertheless, the placement of the garrison's replica is believed to be "on or near" the site of the original fort.5
+Nevertheless, the placement of the garrison's present replica is believed to be "on or near" the site of the original fort.5